feldera/feldera/python/docs/introduction.rst

       - The first parameter is the name of this SQL context.
 By default, this is the name used in both Feldera Program and Pipeline.
-      - The second parameter here is :class:`.Client` that we created above.
+      - The second parameter here is :class:`.FelderaClient` that we created above.

 * :meth:`.SQLContext.run_to_completion`
    - Runs this Feldera pipeline to completion.
 Normally this means until the EoF